ethanfancher/ethanfancher.github.io/README.md

 - **Code Refactoring:** Improved the readability and maintainability of the code by refining and optimizing existing implementations, including adding comprehensive constructors and method overloading.
 - **Reflection:** Gained deeper insights into Java and object-oriented design, specifically how effective use of inheritance and polymorphism can create scalable software architectures.
 This enhancement also bolstered my debugging skills and my ability to implement user feedback to refine functionality.

-## Project 2: Java Swing Application for Detox Destinations
+## Enhancement 2: Java Swing Application for Detox Destinations

 ### Artifact Description